Coventry Christian Schools: School history

-School Sports
+School sports

 The athletic program at CCS is a voluntary after-school program designed to supplement the physical education classes and recesses that the students participate in during the regular school hours.

 CCS plays Volleyball (Girls only), Soccer (Boys in fall and girls in spring), Basketball (Both Boys and Girls), Lacrosse (Boys only) and support a Cross Country team.

 The CCS eagles mascot is Talon, the eagle.

 Campus

-699 North Pleasantview Road, Pottstown, PA 19464
+The campus is located at 699 North Pleasantview Road, Pottstown, Pennsylvania 19464.

-The “Pleasantview” Campus is so named because it is located on Pleasantview Road.
 It has over 51000 sqft of instructional space, which serves a new preschool program as well as Kindergarten through 12th grades.
-There are 20 classrooms as well as an Art Room, Multipurpose Room/Gym, Chapel, Library, School Store, Cafeteria, high school science lab, and administrative offices.
+There are 20 classrooms as well as an art room, multipurpose room/gym, chapel, library, school store, cafeteria, science lab, and administrative offices.
 The building is located on over 12 acre of CCS property which borders the township park.

 This campus is also the meeting place of the Chesmont Church of Christ, which convenes in the chapel.